-- Exit any applications before uninstalling the software. - Log in under an administrator-level privilege when uninstalling the software. - To prevent computer malfunctions, always restart your computer after you have uninstalled the software.
-Re-installing the software without first restarting your computer is particularly likely to result in computer malfunctions. - Proceed with the uninstallation as directed by the on-screen messages. - → The software is uninstalled.
+- Quit any applications before uninstalling the software. - Log into the account used when installation was performed. - When you have moved the folders and the software to be deleted to the Trash, select the [Finder] menu ▶ [Empty Trash] and empty the Trash.
+You cannot reinstall the software until you have emptied the Trash. - Display the folder in which the software is saved.

+Open the [Canon Utilities] folder.

+- Drag the folder for the software to be uninstalled to the Trash. - > Select [Finder] menu on the desktop ▶ [Empty Trash]. - → The software is deleted. - When uninstallation ends, restart your computer.

+You cannot retrieve data that you have emptied into the Trash and deleted, so be particularly careful when deleting data.

+Recipe attachment status (p.85)

-- \1 To switch between show/hide, select the [View] menu ▶ [Toolbar]. - \2 The images inside the folders selected here are displayed in a thumbnail list on the right. - \3 Displays the coordinates of the cursor position and the RGB values (8-bit conversion) when click white balance was performed with the tool palette. - \4 The item selected in [Viewing and saving RAW images] (p.78) of the [Preferences] window is displayed. - \5 You can switch between the [Folder] and [Collection] windows.
+\1 To switch between show/hide, select the [View] menu ▶ [Toolbar].

+\2 The images inside the folders selected here are displayed in a thumbnail list on the right.

+\3 Displays the coordinates of the cursor position and the RGB values (8-bit conversion) when click white balance was performed with the tool palette.

+\4 The item selected in [Viewing and saving RAW images] (p.78) of the [Preferences] window is displayed.

+\5 You can switch between the [Folder] and [Collection] windows.

+Number of displayed images